Why Failure Is Healthy for Teens

 • Academic pressure, starting as early as middle school and becoming particularly challenging during the college application process

-• Concern that they won’t be able to find a good job.
+• Concern that they won’t be able to find a good job

 Read “How Parents Can Navigate Teen Independence.”

 In her book The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed, Jessica Lahey argues that helicopter parenting has resulted in young people who lack the essential skills for solving their own problems.
+She says, “Out of love and desire to protect our children’s self-esteem, we have bulldozed every uncomfortable bump and obstacle out of their way, clearing the manicured path we hoped would lead to success and happiness.
+Unfortunately, in doing so we have deprived our children of the most important lessons of childhood.”

 The Key Is How We React to Failure